abhi9bakshi/scorm-hands-on/readme.md

 ##Chapter 2: Hello LMS

+In this chapter, we will go through the entire code of [SCORM Golf example]([SCORM golf example package](https://github.com/abhi9bakshi/scorm-hands-on/raw/master/scorm_golf/golf.zip) and understand how a SCORM course communicates with the LMS.

 In the previous chapter, we saw 6 SCORM calls.
 But, did you realize we never tried to trace these calls.
 In fact, we skipped the initialization part at the beginning of first chapter.
 Well, that was intentional to avoid confusion.
 The purpose of Chapter 1 was to understand the structure of a SCORM course and not how it communicates with LMS.
 But now that we have a solid understanding of the structure, we are ready to dig into the nitty gritty details of working with SCORM.
 So, let's get started.